|

 Bridal Veil Falls, then look for a brown and white forest service

+sign for Dry Falls and turn left into the parking area.
 If you miss the 1st turn into the parking area, you can take the

 next one on the left.
 If you are coming from Franklin, Dry Falls is